jm96441n/personal-site/content/posts/dockerizing-rails-app.md

   system!(cmd)
 end

-# Builds a list of the current files in the directory to mount to your docker container for
+# Builds a list of the current files in the directory to mount to your Docker container for
 # local dev, does not mount node_modules
 def mounted_volumes(env)
   non_mounted_files = env == 'dev' ?
 NON_MOUNTED_DEV_FILES : NON_MOUNTED_TEST_FILES